 Event means an event, meeting, series of events or meetings designed, scripted, developed and/or deployed by Customer to Respondents or by Lumi to Customer using the Lumi Dashboard and/or any Lumi Apps, Equipment or Lumi Software;

 Fees means the amounts set out in the Order Form;

 Intellectual Property Rights means all intellectual property rights on a world-wide basis whether currently in existence or otherwise and whether vested or contingent including (without limitation) copyright (including foreign language translation rights), design rights, database rights, rights in any domain names, registered designs, patents, trademarks, trade names, signs and other designations provided the foregoing are of a proprietary nature and all similar rights whether registered or otherwise (including, without limitation, all extensions, reversions, revivals and renewals thereof).
 The above shall include, in relation to registrable rights, any applications made or rights to make applications in respect of any such rights;

-Lumi Dashboard means the interactive web-based portal made available by Lumi to Customer for the purposes of scripting, designing and deploying an Event to Respondents as well as generating real-time reports of data collected through the Events;
+Lumi Dashboard means the interactive web-based portal made available by Lumi to Customer for the purposes of scripting, designing, managing and deploying an Event to Respondents as well as generating real-time reports of data collected through the Events;

 Lumi Software means any software used or supplied by Lumi in connection with the performance of this Agreement (including, without limitation, any software embedded in the Lumi Dashboard, the Lumi Apps and/or the Equipment) and any material arising from the use or manipulation of such software;

-Order Form means the order form to which these General Terms are incorporated;
+Order Form means the order form prepared by Lumi to which these General Terms are attached;

 Party means either Lumi or Customer as the context requires;